cscart/docs/en/user_guide/addons/vendor_debt_payout/configure.rst

     This add-on is available only in Multi-Vendor 4.8.1 and newer versions.

 The **Vendor debt payout** add-on is a tool for controlling vendors.
-It allows you to block vendors' access to their administration panesl automatically under certain conditions.
+It allows you to block vendors' access to their administration panels automatically under certain conditions.
 The conditions are specified in the add-on's settings.

 To reach add-on settings, go to **Add-ons → Manage add-ons**, and find the **Vendor debt payout** add-on and click on its name.
 If you can't find the add-on there, it might not be installed.
 To install it, switch to the **Browse all available add-ons** tab; you should find the add-on there.